What sort of complaints are investigated?

 No. When an SCO performs an inspection, his or her job is to determine whether the work being inspected meets the intent of the applicable code.
-The codes are there to provide an acceptable level of safety only, not quality.
-The safety codes officials are not responsible for quality control of construction or installation outside of the safety codes aspects defined in the applicable codes.
+The codes are there to provide an acceptable level of safety, not quality.
+The safety codes officer is not responsible for quality control of construction or installation outside of the safety codes aspects defined in the applicable codes.

 The SCO who inspected my property didn’t inspect some part of it, such as the roof

 or sprinkler system.